asd123www/nanoGPTJAX/README.md

 We will start from the same Colab environment and install the dependencies on top of that.
 Follow the instructions below to build the environment and run our training script.

 1. Change runtime type.
 Open [Google Colab](https://colab.research.google.com/) and create a new notebook.
-Click the dropdown arrow next to `Connect`, select "Change runtime type", use `Python3, v5e-1 TPU, and 2025.07` runtime version.
+Click the dropdown arrow next to `Connect`, select `Change runtime type`, use `Python3`, `v5e-1 TPU`, and `2025.07 runtime version`.

 2. Check your TPU-info.
-Click "Terminal" in lower left corner, type `tpu-info`, make sure you have 1 TPU v5e acclerator.
+Click `Terminal` in lower left corner, execute `tpu-info`, make sure you have 1 TPU v5e acclerator.

 3. Setup Lab 1 environment.
 Download our repo via `git clone https://github.com/asd123www/nanoGPTJAX.git`.
 In the root directory, run `python3.11 -m pip install -r requirements.txt` to install the dependencies.
 Also download the dataset and profile tools.
    ```